zama-ai/concrete/README.md

 FHE is a powerful cryptographic tool, which allows computation to be performed directly on encrypted data without needing to decrypt it first.
 With FHE, you can build services that preserve privacy for all users.
 FHE is also great against data breaches as everything is done on encrypted data.
 Even if the server is compromised, in the end no sensitive data is leaked.

-Since writing FHE program is hard, Concrete, based on LLVM, make this process easier for developers.
+Since writing FHE programs can be difficult, Concrete, based on LLVM, make this process easier for developers.

 ## Main features

-- Ability to compile Python functions (that may use NumPy within) to their FHE equivalents, to operate on encrypted data
+- Ability to compile Python functions (that may include NumPy) to their FHE equivalents, to operate on encrypted data
 - Support for [large collection of operators](https://docs.zama.ai/concrete/getting-started/compatibility)
 - Partial support for floating points
 - Support for table lookups on integers